Jim Crow laws

-In practice, Jim Crow laws mandated racial segregation in all public facilities in the states of the former Confederate States of America and in some others, beginning in the 1870s.
-Jim Crow laws were upheld in 1896 in the case of Plessy vs. Ferguson, in which the Supreme Court laid out its "separate but equal" legal doctrine concerning facilities for African Americans.
-Moreover, public education had essentially been segregated since its establishment in most of the South after the Civil War in 1861–1865.
+In practice, Jim Crow laws mandated racial segregation in all public facilities in the South, beginning in the 1870s.
+Jim Crow laws were upheld in 1896 in the case of Plessy v.
+Ferguson, in which the Supreme Court laid out its "separate but equal" legal doctrine concerning facilities for African Americans.
+Public education had essentially been segregated since it began during the Reconstruction era after 1863.
+Companion laws excluded most African Americans from the vote in the South.

-Although in theory, the "equal" segregation doctrine was extended to public facilities and transportation too, facilities for African Americans were consistently inferior and underfunded compared to facilities for white Americans; sometimes, there were no facilities for the black community at all.
-Far from equality, as a body of law, Jim Crow institutionalized economic, educational, political and social disadvantages and second class citizenship for most African Americans living in the United States.
-After the National Association for the Advancement of Colored People (NAACP) was founded in 1909, it became involved in a sustained public protest and campaigns against the Jim Crow laws, and the so-called "separate but equal" doctrine.
+Although in theory the "equal" segregation doctrine governed public facilities and transportation too, facilities for African Americans were consistently inferior and underfunded compared to facilities for white Americans; sometimes, there were no facilities for the black community at all.
+Far from equality, as a body of law, Jim Crow institutionalized economic, educational, political and social disadvantages and second-class citizenship for most African Americans living in the United States.
+After the NAACP (National Association for the Advancement of Colored People) was founded in 1909, it became involved in a sustained public protest and campaigns against the Jim Crow laws, and the so-called "separate but equal" doctrine.

 In 1954, segregation of public schools (state-sponsored) was declared unconstitutional by the U.S. Supreme Court in the landmark case Brown v.
-Board of Education.
+Board of Education of Topeka.
 In some states, it took many years to implement this decision, while the Warren Court continued to rule against Jim Crow legislation in other cases such as Heart of Atlanta Motel, Inc. v.
 United States (1964).
-In general, the remaining Jim Crow laws were overturned by the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+In general, the remaining Jim Crow laws were generally overturned by the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+Southern state anti-miscegenation laws were generally overturned in the 1967 case of Loving v.
+Virginia.